SiddharthJiyani/SiddharthJiyani/README.md

 ## 💫 About Me

-Pre-final year Computer Science student at **LNMIIT, Jaipur** passionate about building scalable web applications and solving complex algorithmic problems.
+Final year Computer Science student at **LNMIIT, Jaipur** passionate about building scalable web applications and solving complex algorithmic problems.

 - 🌍 Based in Ahmedabad, Gujarat, India
 - 💻 Full-Stack Developer with expertise in MERN stack
-- 🏆 Competitive Programmer - Knight @ LeetCode (max rating 1868)
+- 🏆 Competitive Programmer - Knight @ LeetCode (max rating 1903)
 - 🔭 Currently working on enhancing my system design skills
 - 🌱 Learning cloud architecture and microservices
 - 👯 Looking to collaborate on open-source projects and hackathons